Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 generally be lower than equivalent values for pH in 1:5 water and will need to be adjusted higher.
-Several authors have demonstrated that fitting quadratic or curvilinear functions to soil pH data produces regression equations with higher coefficients of determination that those obtained from a linear fit [@Aitken1991AJSR; @Miller2010SSSAJ].
+Several authors have demonstrated that fitting quadratic or curvilinear functions to soil pH data produces regression equations with higher coefficients of determination than those obtained from a linear fit [@Aitken1991AJSR; @Miller2010SSSAJ].
 For example, @Brennan1998 have estimated that (at least in Southwestern Australia) pH in CaCl$_2$ can be estimated from the pH 1:5 water by using a simple conversion: